simonwhatley/govuk-service-assessments/src/content/version-1/guides/running-retrospectives.md

 ---
 title: Running retrospectives
-subtitle: Reviewing a team’s work and the way it was done.
+subtitle: Reviewing a team’s work and the way it was done
 description:
 layout: page
 eleventyComputed: